khadija267/Gesture-Detection/README.md

 # Gesture Detection
-simple matlab code for webcam captured images (with white background) enhamcement and segmentation then to recognize fingers count
+simple matlab code for webcam captured images (with white background) enhancement and segmentation then to recognize fingers count